37of 100

 St. Regis Park is 82% natural land cover (60% forest, plus open and brushy areas) across its 0.35 sq mi, home to about 1,420 people.
 That makes it the 47th-most wooded of the 84 towns in Jefferson County.
 Deer ticks live in wooded areas, along trail edges, and in tall grass: the more of that a town has, the more places ticks can quest.

-Jefferson County reports about 1 Lyme cases per 100,000 people a year, the 180th-highest of 1378 South counties.
+Jefferson County reports about 1 Lyme cases per 100,000 people a year, in the top 24% of U.S. counties for reported Lyme disease.
 That county-level disease pressure, combined with St. Regis Park's local habitat, sets how high its daily score can climb when the weather and season allow.

 Tick control in St. Regis Park, KY